Lo0syash/Lo0syash/README.md

 # 👋 Hi there

 ### 💨My name is Arthur.
-My goal is to become Frontend developer and currently studying in college.
+My goal is to become Frontend developer and currently studying in college and on one's own learning this sphere.
-### 💨My main hobby is learning new programming languages, don't be surprised if there is little frontend blanks or idea.

 ### 🔧 Technologies & Tools
 * Operating Systems: